 - Click “Cancel Subscription” in the ‘Your Plan’ area.

 This is the newest subscription service to hit the UK and, unsurprisingly, provides you with all your favourite Disney films.
 But not only that, it includes Pixar, Marvel, Star Wars and National Geographic.

 With a similar interface to Netflix, this an easy app to use with a large range of movies – plenty for the kids to watch.
 There are TV series there too, such as The Simpsons, Star Wars; Mandalorian and High School Musical (if that’s your thing).

-Original content is a little limited at the moment, although I’m sure that will come with time.
+Original content is a little limited at the moment, although more is being released as I type.

-You can subscribe for £5.99 per month or get a 15% discount if you opt to subscribe for the whole year.
+You can subscribe for £5.99 per month or get a 15% discount if you opt to subscribe for the whole year and pay £59.99.

 Pros: Great movies and a selection of new content.
 Easy to use system.